xiaoyuxie-vico/PyDimension-Book/intro.md

 This online documentation is being developed.
 If you have any questions, suggestions, or would like to contribute to or collaborate on this repository, please contact the developer [Xiaoyu Xie](https://xiaoyuxie.top/) at Northwestern University via email xiaoyuxie2020@u.northwestern.edu.

-This work is supervised by [Prof. Wing Kam Liu](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/liu-kam-wing.html) at Northwestern University.
+This work is supervised by [Prof. Wing Kam Liu](https://www.mccormick.northwestern.edu/research-faculty/directory/profiles/liu-kam-wing.html), Walter P. Murphy Professor of Mechanical Engineering & Civil and Environmental Engineering, Northwestern University, Evanston, Illinois, USA.